Katherine Irish-Clardy, MD

 Lyndsey Kramp, MD

-Dr. Kramp graduated from Austin College in Sherman, TX, with a Bachelor of Arts in biology in 2006.
+Dr. Kramp was born in Milwaukee, WI and moved to Conway, Arkansas when she was ten.
+She graduated from Austin College in Sherman, TX, with a Bachelor of Arts in biology in 2006.
 She then received her doctorate in medicine at UT Southwestern Medical Center in Dallas, TX, in 2010.
 Dr. Kramp completed an intern year with the UAMS Obstetrics/Gynecology residency program and left in 2011 to pursue family medicine.
-She completed her residency training in family medicine in 2013.
+She completed her residency training in family medicine in 2013 at UAMS West.
+Through UAMS Regional Programs, she completed a fellowship in clinical research and faculty development in 2014.

-Her special interests in medicine include pediatrics, women’s health, and obstetrics.
+Her special interests in medicine include obstetrics/women’s health, pediatrics, and clinical research.
 Her free time is spent reading, traveling, and attending sporting events.

 John Lane, MD